Lakheni26/Mobile-Clinic-Database-Structure/README.md

 # Mobile-Clinic-Database-Structure
 A database idea to hold information of patients &amp; staff in a clinic that

+Instructions to set up:

+Download the Mobile Clinic Database.sql file from this repository.

+Use a SQLite-compatible database browser such as DB Browser for SQLite to open the file.

+If using DB Browser for SQLite:

+Open the application.

+Go to File > Import > Database from SQL file.

+Select the Mobile Clinic Database.sql file.

+The database structure and data will be imported, and you can now interact with it.
+Use this database to manage clinic operations or integrate it into a broader application for further functionality.

 This project includes an SQLite database used for managing various entities within a clinic management system.
 The database contains multiple tables including:

 Admin: Stores information about administrators, including their full names and phone numbers.